Value Summation: A Novel Scoring Function for MPC-based Model-based Reinforcement Learning: Preliminaries

 MBRL approaches benefit from the model of the environment to plan the best action sequence at each state.
 In the context of MBRL, the transition model can be known or learned.
 When the transition model is available, it is used for planning the action sequence at each time step.
 In this regard, MPC is mostly used to plan the best action sequence.
 The MPC policy $\pi_{MPC}$ computes the best action sequence at each state using the transition model in three stages: trajectory sampling, trajectory evaluation, and action selection.
 In general, an MPC policy is computed as follows:

-where states evolve according to the on-board model $s_{t+1}=\hat{f}(s_t,a_t)$ and $\pi_t$ is a distribution for sampling action at each state.
+where states evolve according to the on-board model $s_{t+1}=\hat{f}(s_t,a_t)$, $\pi_t$ is a distribution for sampling action at each state, and $r_f$ is the terminal reward.
 After the optimal action sequence is computed, the first action is executed in the environment and the procedure is repeated at the next time step.
 It is worth mentioning that, in some cases where MBRL is combined with MFRL, the distribution $\pi_t$ can be the parameterized policy $\pi_\theta$, called the behavioral policy.